The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Acknowledgement

 \section{Acknowledgement}

 The author would like to thank Divesh Aggarwal and Rajendra Kumar for helpful discussions.
 The author would like to thank Dana Moshkovitz for clarifying some concepts about Projection Games Conjecture, via personal correspondence with Divesh Aggarwal.
-The author would like to thank anonymous reviewers for useful comments.
+The author would like to thank anonymous reviewers for helpful comments.
+The author was partly funded by National University of Singapore during this research.
+Research at IQC was supported in part by the Government of Canada through Innovation, Science and Economic Development Canada, Public Works and Government Services Canada and Canada First Research Excellence Fund.